• Skip to primary navigation

 Result of Excel VLOOKUP Function

-Once you hit the Enter Key, VLOOKUP function will lookup (Chromebook) in Column A and bring up the price of Chromebook from Column E.
+Once you hit the Enter Key, VLOOKUP function will search for (Chromebook) in Column A and bring up the price of Chromebook from Column E.

 Related